Tracking List: *GRC Endorsed Bills

 SB2012 (SD928) - An Act establishing fairness for agricultural laborers

-Sponsor: Sen. Adam Gomez (D)
+Sponsor: Sen. Adam Gómez (D)

 Overview:

-This legislative bill introduces a suite of new protections and benefits for agricultural and farm workers.
-Key provisions include the implementation of paid time off, where agricultural employees can accrue one hour of paid leave for every 40 hours worked, with a maximum accrual of 55 hours per year.
-Employees must wait 45 days before using this leave upon being newly hired, and any unused paid time off must be compensated upon an employee's resignation or discharge.
+This bill concerns protections and benefits for agricultural and farm workers.Under the bill, the minimum wage for agricultural employees is set at the general minimum wage.
+Also, sgricultural employees accrue one hour of paid leave for every 40 hours worked, with a maximum accrual of 55 hours per year.
 This leave can be taken for any reason with appropriate notice and cannot be replaced with sick leave or result in retaliation.
 Employers may also offer more generous leave policies at their discretion.
+Also, the bill provides that agricultural workers working for eight or more hours in a day are entitled to two paid 15-minute breaks, with break areas required to have regulated temperatures and access to hydration.
+The Department of Labor Standards is responsible for establishing regulations to ensure safe and suitable conditions for these breaks, particularly during extreme temperatures.

 This overview was generated by AI and may contain errors.
 Please verify for accuracy.